 — Frank Fenner (Prof emeritus in microbiology at the Australian National U); Wikipedia describes his great accomplishments), an interview in The Australian, 10 June 2010.

 In the IPCC’s Fifth Assessment Report four scenarios describe future emissions, concentrations, and land-use.
 They are Representative Concentration Pathways (RCPs), the inputs to climate models that generate the IPCC’s projections.
 Strong mitigation policies lead to a low forcing level of 2.6 W/m2 by 2100 (RCP2.6).
 Two medium stabilization scenarios lead to intermediate outcomes in RCP4.5 and RCP6.0.

 RCP8.5 gets the most attention, with its bold and dark assumptions (details here).
 It is a useful and important scenario, a warning of what might happen if the 21st century goes badly.
 It should spur us to act.
-The UK Met Office said that “despite not being explicitly designed as business as usual or mitigation scenarios” (update: it is a dead link; they archived posts but not reports here).
-Nonetheless, RCP8.5 has often been misrepresented as the “business as usual” scenario — becoming the basis for hundreds of predictions about our certain doom from climate change.
+The UK Met Office said that “despite not being explicitly designed as business as usual or mitigation scenarios” RCP8.5 has often been misrepresented as the “business as usual” scenario — becoming the basis for hundreds of predictions about our certain doom from climate change.
+(Update: that is a dead link; they archived posts but not reports here).

 The result of this (part of a decade-long campaign) is widespread despair among climate scientists and more broadly, among Leftists.
 This misuse of RCP8.5 is a triumph of propaganda, but polls show its ineffectiveness (with climate change ranking at or near the bottom of public policy concerns).
 Yet each month brings more of the same.